fikrionii/eCommerce-Database-Analysis-with-SQL/README.md

 Number of sessions keep growing every month.
 Large portion of sessions come from gsearch, starting at 99% at March though it starts to decreased and contribute to 70% of total sessions in November.
 Bsearch traffic starts to grow in August, contributing to 12% of total and reach its highest in November at 22% of total sessions.

+### ✒ Q5: I'd like to tell the story of our website performance improvements over the course of the first 8 months.
+Could you pull **session to order conversion rates, by month**?

 ***